Urostomy pouches are special bags that are used to collect urine after bladder surgery.

 Caring for your stoma and the skin around it is very important to prevent infection of your skin and kidneys.

 Your stoma is made from the part of your small intestine called the ileum.
 Your ureters are attached to the end of a small piece of your ileum.
 The other end becomes the stoma and is pulled through the skin of your abdomen.

 A stoma is very delicate.
 A healthy stoma is pinkish-red and moist.
 Your stoma should stick out slightly from your skin.
-It is normal to see a little mucous.
+It is normal to see a little mucus.
 Spots of blood or a small amount of bleeding from your stoma is normal.

 You should never stick anything into your stoma, unless your health care provider tells you to.

 Your stoma has no nerve endings, so you will not be able to feel when something touches it.
 You also will not feel if it is cut or scraped.
 But you will see a yellow or white line on the stoma if it is scraped.